SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_power_manager_tickless_idle/readme.md

 For details on the project folder structure, see the [WiSeConnect Examples](https://docs.silabs.com/wiseconnect/latest/wiseconnect-examples/#example-folder-structure) page.

-## Application Build Environment

 ## Test the Application

 Refer instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-developing-for-silabs-hosts/#build-an-application) for the following tasks:

 1. Compile and run the application.
-2. By default it initializes the wifi and switches TA to standby with RAM retention mode, power manager service is initialized and callback is subscribed.
+2. By default it initializes the wifi and switches NWP to standby with RAM retention mode, power manager service is initialized and callback is subscribed.
 3. After successful program execution, observe the prints in the serial console.

      ### Output console